tkeskita/snappyhexmesh_gui/README.md

 * Definition of surface refinement levels for meshes
 * Creation of feature edges definition file (surfaceFeaturesDict) with adjustable refinement level

+After export from Blender, you should be able to run OpenFOAM commands in case folder in order:
+* blockMesh
+* surfaceFeatures
+* snappyHexMesh

 ## Links